sketch-hq/sketch-assistant-template/README.md

 If you want to run the tests automatically whenever a pull request is opened then enable the included _"Test Pull Requests"_ Github Action.

-1. Ensure Github Actions are enabled for your repository
+1. Ensure Github Actions are enabled for your repository.
 1. Rename `.github/workflows/test-pull-requests.yml.sample` to
-   `.github/workflows/test-pull-requests.yml`
+   `.github/workflows/test-pull-requests.yml`.
-1. Open a pull request, and the test status should reported
+1. Open a pull request, and the test status should be reported.

 ## Building a local development Assistant